-- 1. All residential sites shall provide a minimum of: - a. one tree capable of reaching a height of 8 metres at maturity within the road boundary setback for every 15 metres of road frontage (or part thereof) and; - b. one additional tree capable of reaching a height of 8 metres at maturity elsewhere on the property for every 400m2 of site area (or part thereof). - 2.
+1. All residential sites shall provide a minimum of:

+- a. one tree capable of reaching a height of 8 metres at maturity within the road boundary setback for every 15 metres of road frontage (or part thereof) and; - b. one additional tree capable of reaching a height of 8 metres at maturity elsewhere on the property for every 400m2 of site area (or part thereof). - 2.
 All trees required by this rule shall be: - a. not less than 1.5 metres high at the time of planting; and - b. maintained and if dead, diseased or damaged, shall be replaced.

-Matters of discretion are restricted to:

-DEV-O-MCD5 - Landscaping and tree
+DEV-O-MCD5 - Landscaping and tree planting

-planting